VoxeLibre/VoxeLibre/mods/HELP/mcl_craftguide/API.md

 `{ type = "fuel", items = { fuel_item } }`.
 Recipe-type-specific fields may
 also be present, but are not part of the station API contract.

+Stations may provide an optional `on_recipe_action(player, recipe, craft_all)` callback and translated `recipe_action_tooltips.one` and `recipe_action_tooltips.all` strings.
+When the guide is opened with that station as its context, supported recipes show actions for one craft and all possible crafts. `craft_all` is `false` for the one-craft action and `true` for the all-possible-crafts action.
+Inventory handling and any station formspec changes remain the responsibility of the station.
+On failure, the callback may return a set of missing recipe item indices, such as `{ [2] = true, [5] = true }`.
+The guide highlights those inputs until the next formspec interaction.

 Set the optional `override` argument to `true` to intentionally replace an existing definition.
 The station keeps its position in the registration order.
 Registering a duplicate without `override` raises an error.